-To help you, here are 10 facts that you need to know to help you manage your back pain.
+To help you, here are 10 facts that you need to know to help you manage your back pain

-Back pain that has come on for no reason, is constant, keeps you awake and doesnt change, indicates that your back pain is inflammatory in nature and you need to see your doctor immediately
+Back pain that has come on for no reason, is constant, keeps you awake and doesn’t change, indicates that your back pain is inflammatory in nature and you need to see your doctor immediately

 Whilst you may not remember a specific incident that brought on your back pain, there is almost always a cause.
-Not understanding this, can lead to you re-aggravating your back injury, the number one reason, why many people dont get better.
+Not understanding this, can lead to you re-aggravating your back injury, the number one reason, why many people don’t get better.

 If your pain is throbbing, constant and wakes you at night, apply cold packs in a damp tea-towel for 15 minutes a minimum 6 times each day (and up to hourly) for at least 3 to 5 days (be sure to check your skin every 5 minutes for adverse reactions).
 If your pain is more like a general soreness, is intermittent and you are able to sleep soundly, apply comfortable heat.

-We are told not to take back pain lying down and to stay moving, but what movement?
+- We are told not to take back pain lying down and to stay moving, but what movement?
 Lying down might be the only position that reduces your pain.
 If so, get into the most comfortable position possible, apply cold packs for 15 minutes at a time hourly (helps to reduce inflammation and pain)Generally, there will be a direction of movement that provokes your pain and a direction of movement that eases it.
-Move gently and slowly in the direction that eases your pain and perform as many of these movements (perhaps 6-12 hourly) as you can as long as they are pain free.
+Move gently and slowly in the direction that eases your pain and performs as many of these movements (perhaps 6-12 hourly) as you can as long as they are pain-free.
 At the first hint of an increase in pain or a reduction in form, stop.
-If you always stop before pain, the chances in making your problem worse are minimisedIf you are lying down, you need to get up and go for a short walk every one to two hours to reduce the pressure in your back.
+If you always stop before pain, the chances in making your problem worse are minimized if you are lying down, you need to get up and go for a short walk every one to two hours to reduce the pressure on your back.
 If walking is painful, a back brace and walking with elbow crutches often relieves the pain

-Back pain is more common in smokers.
+- Back pain is more common in smokers.
 Smoking has been shown to reduce blood flow to all parts of your body, including your back, meaning that it is unable to stay healthy and resilient to the stresses that are applied to it every day.
-This leads to injury, inferior healing, deficient recovery, chronic inflammation and constant pain not just in your back but your whole body
+This leads to injury, inferior healing, deficient recovery, chronic inflammation, and constant pain not just in your back but your whole body

-Staying positive and improving your nutrition, sleep and stress levels will all help you to overcome your back pain.
-Understanding that your bodys natural default mechanism is to heal and then allowing it to do so by nurturing the most healing environment possible will lead to a quicker and better recovery.
+- Staying positive and improving your nutrition, sleep and stress levels will all help you to overcome your back pain.
+Understanding that your body’s natural default mechanism is to heal and then allowing it to do so by nurturing the most healing environment possible will lead to a quicker and better recovery.

 Having said this, it is important to get further investigations if you have been injured in a trauma involving a forceful knock or blow.
-Additionally, if your signs and symptoms are worsening (and not improving within a week), you are feeling unwell and losing weight or have pain, numbness, tingling, pins and needles or loss of power in your bladder, bowel or legs.
+Additionally, if your signs and symptoms are worsening (and not improving within a week), you are feeling unwell and losing weight or have pain, numbness, tingling, pins, and needles or loss of power in your bladder, bowel or legs.
 These are medical emergencies and it is critical to see your doctor or health professional as soon as you can.

-If you have back pain and would like help to get rid of it, call 1 300 bodywise (1 300 263994) to organise an initial gap-free assessment and treatment so that you can begin your road to recovery.
+If you have back pain and would like help to get rid of it, call 1 300 bodywise (1 300 263994) to organize an initial gap-free assessment and treatment so that you can begin your road to recovery.